mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 The NEM does not have a day-ahead market.
 :::

-"Trading days" start at the 4:00-4:05 interval, and finish in the 3:55-4:00 interval the next calendar day.
+"Trading days" start in the 4:00-4:05 interval, and finish in the 3:55-4:00 interval the next calendar day.
 Participants need to submit bids each trading day by 12:30pm.
 They can submit bids much further in advance.
 If no bids are submitted for a given day, AEMO copy-pastes the last bid which was submitted for that participant.
 AEMO takes these bids, and a prediction of load, rooftop solar output etc, and runs the same code they use for the actual real-time dispatch, but in advance.